dead-f00l/StreamRaidersBot-docker/README.md

 Now open up your browser and access the IP of the device running docker on port 6901, enter the VNC_PASSWORD and you should be presented with StreamRaidersBot running in a little window inside your browser.
 It may take a while to launch as it initializes.

+To setup the bot initially, you will probably want to use a VNC Client as the webclient doesn't currently allow copy and paste of content.